iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Skill trigger](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse5.png)

 #### Step 8: Define actions
 Go to the Actions tab.
 Press ADD NEW MESSAGE GROUP and then select SEND MESSAGE.
+Choose the TEXT option.
 In the message input field, enter:

 ```
 Please give me your first and last name
 ```

-Add the following IF statement to the message group:
+Add the following IF statement to the message group by pressing the ADD CONDITION button and typing:

 ```
 IF #job is-present